h2oai/driverlessai-recipes/README.md

   * Run Driverless AI in a Docker container, as a certain user, with only certain ports exposed, and only certain mount points mapped
   * To disable all recipes: Set `enable_custom_recipes=false` in the config.toml, or add the environment variable `DRIVERLESS_AI_ENABLE_CUSTOM_RECIPES=0` at startup of Driverless AI.
 This will disable all custom transformers, models and scorers.
   * To disable new recipes: To keep all previously uploaded recipes enabled and disable the upload of any new recipes, set `enable_custom_recipes_upload=false` or `DRIVERLESS_AI_ENABLE_CUSTOM_RECIPES_UPLOAD=0` at startup of Driverless AI.

+* Enable automatic detection of forbidden or dangerous code constructs in a custom recipe with `custom_recipe_security_analysis_enabled = true`.
+Note the following:
+  * When `custom_recipe_security_analysis_enabled` is enabled, do not use modules specified in the banlist.
+Specify the banlist with the `custom_recipe_import_banlist` config option.
+    * For example: `custom_recipe_import_banlist = ["shlex", "plumbum", "pexpect", "envoy", "commands", "fabric", "subprocess", "os.system", "system"]` (default)
+  * Security analysis is only performed on recipes that are uploaded after the `custom_recipe_security_analysis_enabled` config option is enabled.
+  * To specify a list of modules that can be imported in custom recipes, use the `custom_recipe_import_allowlist` config option.
+  * The `custom_recipe_security_analysis_enabled` config option is disabled by default.

 ### Safety
 * Driverless AI automatically performs basic acceptance tests for all custom recipes unless disabled